samuellundberg/arithmeticprogression/README.md

 25/10-21
 Now I implemented the greedy algorithm that looks from the middle and out on the hexagonical grid.
-That was not good itself but then I inverted it so it looks from the outside and in.
+That was not good itself but then I inverted it so it looks from the outside and in (out_greedy).
 This was a breakthrough.
-On some grids i find over 10% more cells, but fewer on some.
+On some grids I find over 10% more cells, but fewer on some.

 The weakness of this algo is however that it stores the gridpoints as a list and goes from the list out-to-in.
 It does not measure the distance from the middle centre.
 Which is more in tune with the idea behind the algorithm.

+26/10-21
+I implemented measuring distance from center of grid and going inwards on distance (dist_greedy).
+However this only performed better then out_greedy on a few grids, usually worse.
+As I express the hexagon in a matrix distances are a unsymmetrical but I still doubt that it would perform well if I solved that.

+NOTE TO SELF: ADD PRINTED GRIDS TO COMPARE ALGORITHMS